nf-core/website/markdown/usage/installation.md

   * Typically used locally / on single-user servers and the cloud.
   * Analysis runs in a _container_, which behaves like an isolated operating system
   * Previously required system root access, though a "rootless mode" is available since late 2019
-  * Best option for ultimate reproducibility
 * [Singularity](https://www.sylabs.io/)
   * Often used as an alternative to Docker on multi-user systems such as HPC systems.
   * Also runs _containers_ and can create these from Docker images
   * Does not need root access or any daemon processes - images built from files
 * [Conda](https://conda.io/)
   * Packaging system that manages environments instead of running analysis in containers.
-  * The reproducibility of results is slightly lower than Docker / Singularity.
-This is due to potential changes in low-level package dependencies over time, and because the software still runs in your native operating system environment.
+  * Poorer reproducibility than Docker / Singularity
+    * There can be changes in low-level package dependencies over time
+    * The software still runs in your native operating system environment and so core system functions can differ

 ## Pipeline code